carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 {: .output}

 > ## Exercise  Run a test nf-core pipeline
->  Run the nf-core/hlatyping pipeline release 1.2.0  with the provided test data using the profile test and conda.
+>  Run the nf-core/hlatyping pipeline release 1.2.0  with the provided test data using the profile `test` and `conda`.
->  Add the parameter `--max_memory 3G`.
+>  Add the parameter `--max_memory 3G` on the command line.
->  Include the config file, `nfcore-custom.config`, from the previous exercise using the option `-c`
+>  Include the config file, `nfcore-custom.config`, from the previous exercise using the option `-c`, to send an email when your pipeline finishes.
 >  ~~~
 >  $ nextflow run nf-core/hlatyping -r 1.2.0 -profile test,conda  --max_memory 3G -c nfcore-custom.config
 >  ~~~